kajaoss/firefox-android-back-button-close-tab/README.md

 }
 ```

 Then save and it should just start working with the intended behavior, i.e. to close the tab if there is no more history to scroll back.
-And then get back to last sctive tab.
+And then it gets back to the previous active tab.

 The script has been tested on Motorola Edge 50 pro with Android 16 and Firefox 145.0.2 using violentmonkey 2.31.0.
+If there is any problems please open issue with details of phone model, os version, and firefox version.